What is hospice care?

-The decision to move to hospice is a difficult one to make, but there are a few indicators that can help you determine when you or a loved one is ready.
+The decision to move to hospice is a difficult one to make, but there are a few signs that can help you determine when a loved one is ready.
 If they’ve had to deal with frequent hospitalizations or infections, rapidly declining health, uncontrollable pain, shortness of breath, nausea or vomiting, hospice care can provide relief and comfort.

 Similarly, if you’ve noticed increased difficulty as your loved one performs daily tasks or a reduction in their appetite, alertness, lucidity or energy levels, it might be time to discuss the need for hospice care with your doctor.

 Can I have hospice care in my own home?

 Yes, hospice care can take place in your home, an assisted living facility or nursing home.
 In-home hospice care is significantly more affordable than inpatient care, and it offers the patient around-the-clock care as long as family and friends can fill in when nurses are away.

 How do I find a hospice program?